hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 ## Notes

+[^intervention]: After joining the [Discord](https://discord.gg/ppy), navigate to `#tournaments` and ping the `@tournament-committee` role for immediate assistance.
+Emergency use only.
+[^personal-information]: Personal information is defined as any information that can be used to identify, contact, or locate a specific individual, either directly or indirectly.
+This includes but is not limited to email addresses, ID cards, and passports.
 [^play-commence]: Play "commences" once any seedings or brackets have been finalised.
 Therefore, Qualifiers may be exempt from this.
-[^personal-information]: Personal information is defined as any information that can be used to identify, contact, or locate a specific individual, either directly or indirectly.
-This includes but is not limited to email addresses, ID cards, and passports.
-[^intervention]: After joining the [Discord](https://discord.gg/ppy), navigate to `#tournaments` and ping the `@tournament-committee` role for immediate assistance.
-Emergency use only.
+[^preliminary-event]: Other tournaments which are referenced for entry into another are considered preliminary.

 [true]: /wiki/shared/true.png "Allowed, preferred"
 [false]: /wiki/shared/false.png "Not allowed"

-[yes]: /wiki/shared/true.png "Yes"
-[no]: /wiki/shared/false.png "No"

 [partial]: /wiki/shared/partial.png "Allowed, not preferred"